wisniewskikr/chrisblog-it-java-springboot/spring-boot/others/security/authentication-authorization/no-sso/oauth2/authentication/spring-security-oauth2-rest-basic/README.md

 Usage steps:
 1. Start application with `mvn spring-boot:run`
-1. Send POST request (JSON with credentials: "username" : "user", "password" : "user123") with Postman to URL `http://localhost:8080/auth/login`
+1. Send GET request (Basic Authentication with credentials: "username" : "user", "password" : "user123") with Postman to URL `http://localhost:8080/auth/login`
 1. Send GET request with Postman to URL `http://localhost:8080/`
 1. Send GET request (with token as Bearer Authorization) with Postman to URL `http://localhost:8080/user`
 1. Send GET request (with token as Bearer Authorization)  with Postman to URL `http://localhost:8080/admin`
-1. Send POST request (JSON with credentials: "username" : "admin", "password" : "admin123") with Postman to URL `http://localhost:8080/auth/login`
+1. Send GET request (Basic Authentication with credentials: "username" : "admin", "password" : "admin123") with Postman to URL `http://localhost:8080/auth/login`
 1. Send GET request with Postman to URL `http://localhost:8080/`
 1. Send GET request (with token as Bearer Authorization)  with Postman to URL `http://localhost:8080/user`
 1. Send GET request (with token as Bearer Authorization)  with Postman to URL `http://localhost:8080/admin`